 In a large skillet, heat the oil over medium heat.
-Add the garlic, carrot and scallions.
-Cook, stirring occasionally, for 4 minutes.
+Add the garlic, carrot, and scallions.
+Cook, occasionally stirring, for 4 minutes.
 Add the cabbage and cook another 4 minutes.

 To serve, heat tortillas following package directions.
-Spoon 1/2 cup of chicken mixture down center of tortilla and roll up.
+Spoon 1/2 cup of chicken mixture down the center of the tortilla and roll it up.